geezify/geezify/README.md

 ##Geezify-Go
-Go implementation of the to Geez algorithm.
+Go code to convert Arabic number to it's Geez number counterpart.

-Operates on ints instead of strings for efficency.
+Operates on the int instead of strings for efficency.